Issue

 -

-Since version 2.138.3.1, the recommended solution is to use a sidecar-injector as explained Using self-signed certificates in CloudBees Jenkins Enterprise.
+For CloudBees CI version 2.138.3.1 and newer, the recommended solution is to use Sidecar injector as per Using self-signed certificates in CloudBees CI on Kubernetes.

-Otherwise, there is another solution using ConfigMaps like below.
+Otherwise, there is another solution using ConfigMaps below.

 -